jibon-roy/Heritage-Nest/README.md

-# Heritage Frontend
+# Heritage Nest Frontend

 ## Description:

-Frontend of the Heritage project designed with React, Tailwind CSS, and DaisyUI.
+Frontend of the Heritage Nest project designed with React, Tailwind CSS, and DaisyUI.
 Features a fully responsive layout, advanced state management using Redux Toolkit, and dynamic animations with Rive.
 Ensures an engaging and user-friendly experience with modern design principles.

 ## Technologies Used